 9214 Low-Income Utilization Method.
 A hospital with a low-income utilization rate exceeding 25% may also qualify for a disproportionate share hospital payment.
 A hospital must make a specific request to the Department to be considered under this method for a disproportionate share hospital payment.
 A hospital payment.
-A hospital share hospital is the sum of the following two percentages calculated as described below.
+A hospital payment.
+A hospital's "low income utilization rate" is the sum of the following two percentages calculated as described below.
 The Department will designate the cost reporting period.